Vita-Development-Suite/doc/README.md

 Install the following:

 1. PlayStation®Vita Programmer Tool Runtime Library 3.570
-2. Publishing Tools for PlayStation(R)Vita 2.31
+2. Publishing Tools for PlayStation®Vita 2.31
 3. SNC Toolchain for PSP2 3.570

 Set the environment variable `SCE_ROOT_DIR` to the root of your Publishing Tools installation directory, such that the following path exists: